law-amending-pleadings-under TRCP | amendements prior to trial, summary judgment hearing | 7-day rule |

 1. There are exceptions to the general rule that are not applicable to this case.
 For example, if the amended

-petition essentially reiterates previously pleaded causes of action and a ground asserted in a motion for summary
+petition essentially reiterates previously pleaded causes of action and a ground asserted in a motion for

-summary judgment is not necessarily needed.
+motion for summary judgment is not necessarily needed.
 Rotating Servs.
 Indus., Inc. v.
-Harris, 245 S.W.3d 476, 487 (Tex.
+Harris, 245 S.W.3d 476,

+487 (Tex.
 App.--Houston [1st Dist.]
 2007, pet. denied) (citing Blancett v.
-Lagniappe Ventures, Inc., 177 S.W.3d 584, 592
+Lagniappe Ventures, Inc., 177 S.W.3d

-(Tex.
+584, 592 (Tex.
 App.--Houston [1st Dist] 2005, no pet.); Fraud-Tech, Inc. v.
-Choicepoint, Inc., 102 S.W.3d 366, 387 (Tex.
+Choicepoint, Inc., 102 S.W.3d 366,

+387 (Tex.
 App.--Fort Worth 2003, pet. denied); Farah v.
-Mafrige & Kormanik, P.C., 927 S.W.2d 663, 671-72 (Tex.
+Mafrige & Kormanik, P.C., 927 S.W.2d 663, 671-72

+(Tex.
 App.--Houston [1st Dist.]
 1996, no writ); Judwin Props., Inc. v.
-Griggs & Harrison, 911 S.W.2d 498, 502 (Tex.
+Griggs & Harrison, 911 S.W.2d 498, 502

+(Tex.
 App.--Houston [1st Dist.]
 1995, no writ)).

 CAUSES OF ACTION ELEMENTS | HOUSTON CASE LAW | TEXAS COURT OF APPEALS OPINIONS